KUMV-TV

 KUMV-TV (channel 8) is a television station licensed to Williston, North Dakota, United States, affiliated with NBC and Fox.
-Owned by Gray Television, the station maintains a news studio and advertising sales office at the intersection of Main Street (US 2 BUS) and 6th Street East in Williston, and its transmitter is located west of the city near the North Dakota–Montana border.
+Owned by Gray Media, the station maintains a news studio and advertising sales office at the intersection of Main Street (US 2 BUS) and 6th Street East in Williston, and its transmitter is located west of the city near the North Dakota–Montana border.

 KUMV is part of the four-station NBC North Dakota regional network of NBC affiliates in central and western North Dakota, originating from flagship station KFYR-TV (channel 5) in Bismarck.
 The NBC North Dakota network relays NBC network and other programming from KFYR across central and western North Dakota, as well as bordering counties in Montana and South Dakota.
 The four stations along with fellow NBC affiliate KVLY-TV in Fargo often share news stories.
 Master control and some internal operations of KUMV are based at KFYR's facilities on North 4th Street and East Broadway Avenue in downtown Bismarck.
 The four stations are counted as a single unit for ratings purposes.

 KUMV operates as a semi-satellite of KMOT (channel 10) in Minot.
 KMOT is itself a semi-satellite of KFYR-TV in Bismarck, which also has semi-satellite KQCD-TV (channel 7) in Dickinson.
 KUMV identifies itself as a separate station in its own right, but clears all network and syndicated programming as provided through KMOT.
 However, KUMV airs local news inserts into KMOT's weeknight newscasts, as well as separate commercial inserts and legal identifications.
 The Montana viewing portion of KUMV's coverage area is within the Mountain Time Zone, and the station's prime time schedule starts at 6 p.m. rather than the usual 7 p.m. for the time zone.

 The over-the-air signal of KUMV reaches portions of the Canadian province of Saskatchewan, but is no longer available on any cable systems there.
 KUMV is also carried in the Glendive, Montana market through cable television; and until 2013, it operated a translator, K13PL in that city.
-CBS affiliate KXGN-TV in Glendive also has a digital subchannel carrying NBC programming, but it is not associated with KUMV and airs separate programming that includes newscasts from Billings NBC affiliate KULR-TV.
+CBS affiliate KXGN-TV in Glendive also had a digital subchannel carrying NBC programming, but it was not associated with KUMV and aired separate programming that included newscasts from Billings NBC affiliate KULR-TV.
+That affiliation ended in 2024.